 Fistful of Grains

 Iqra International school supported SIB’s food initiative in August.
 The project involves collecting bags filled with rice and lentils and branded with the SIB logo.
 These are rich collections at many elite schools that are distributed to needy institutions.

 Impressed with the monthly ‘Fistful of grains’ project, the National Association of Soroptimist International (NASI) has adopted it all over the country.
 Read more about it in Deccan Herald.

 Green, Clean Messages

-The first week of Van Mahotsav and the World Environment Day on the 4th were celebrated when eight saplings were planted.
-Two SI members spoke to 350 schoolchildren on the role of herbal plants in enhancing the quality of life, health and hygiene.
+July bloomed in St Euphratious School, with some healing talks and medicinal plants.
+The first day of Van Mahotsav Week and the World Environment Day were celebrated with the planting of eight saplings.
+Members Dr Nalini and Dr Prathibha spoke to 350 schoolchildren on the role of herbal plants in enhancing the quality of life, health and hygiene.
 They distributed toilet kits with toothpastes, brushes and soaps.

-Ornamental Oasis: Just next to a fuming, cluttered road, SI is building a cool, ornamental oasis.
-SI has planted beautiful pink, yellow and riotous shrubs on the small plot.
-Saunter near Karunashraya to feast your eyes on blooms that hit and soothe the eye and freshen up the air.
+Ornamental Oasis: Just next to a fuming, cluttered road, SI is building a cool, ornamental oasis, where it has planted riotous pink and yellow shrubs.
+Saunter near Karunashraya, a cancer hospice, to feast your eyes on blooms that hit and soothe the eye and freshen up the air.